Read This First

 Prompt 1: Write an essay on the rhetorical tactic of invoking others to present your case.

-The central claim is this: In discussions across various domains—academic, professional, or casual—individuals often employ different strategies to present and defend their ideas.
+In plain terms: In discussions across various domains—academic, professional, or casual—individuals often employ different strategies to present and defend their ideas.

-The important discipline is to keep Introduction distinct from Implications for Discourse.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Implications for Discourse distinct from Justified Suspicion and Perception of Understanding.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Explanation: Deferring to authority involves citing the opinions or findings of a recognized expert to support an argument, relying on the expert’s credibility rather than one’s own reasoning.
 Example: In a debate about climate change, someone might say, “Dr. Thompson, a renowned climatologist, doesn’t believe human activity significantly impacts global warming,” without providing their own analysis.